nohwnd/nohwnd.github.io/source/_posts/testing-your-environment-tests.md

 ---
 title: "Environment testing with Pester: Testing your tests"
 date: 2017-12-07 20:30:54
+tags:
+ - pester
+ - testing
-tags: pester, testing, environment validation
+ - environment validation
 ---

 This always starts of as a joke: